Neelkanth Mahadev Temple, Alwar

 Where roads end, adventure begins.
 Last mile is in extremely bad shape; one must literally wage an uphill battle.
 On reaching, once again realised that a journey of thousand steps makes the view from top so exhilarating.
 For explorers, travelling is like “Meditation” which keeps you cool even in temperature > 500 Celsius.
 That is how the way to Neelkanth looks from the top.

-Found remains from the excavations indicate number of step wells, one palace with 360 steps under the ground and a number of small temples dedicated to Lord Hanuman and others.
+Found remains from the excavations indicate number of step wells, one palace with 360 steps under the ground and a few small temples dedicated to Lord Hanuman and others.
 Check out this step well in front of Neelkanth temple.

 Featured post on IndiBlogger, the biggest community of Indian Bloggers